 Simply scrumptious Simnel Cake for Easter

 Grandma’s Easter Simnel Cake

-I’ve been getting all the ingredients together for Grandma’s Easter Simnel Cake – it’s one of my favourite cake recipes.
+I’ve been getting ready to bake Grandma’s Easter Simnel Cake.
+It’s one of my favourite recipes.
 Simnel Cake is said to mark the period at the end of the 40 days of Lent.
-The word ‘Simnel’ comes from the Latin ‘simila’ meaning wheaten flour which was used to make the cake.
+‘Simnel’ comes from the Latin ‘simila’ meaning wheaten flour which was used to make the cake.
 It’s also a traditional cake for Mothering Sunday.
-As Grandma explains in her recipe, for this Easter cake, it’s traditional to decorate it with 11 marzipan balls on the top marzipan layer to signify Jesus’ 11 disciples, omitting Judas Iscariot.
+It’s traditional to decorate it with 11 marzipan balls on the top marzipan layer to signify 11 of the 12 disciples of Jesus.

 4oz/110g margarine or butter